suse-edge/edge-image-builder/docs/building-images.md

 ### Operating System

-The operating system configuration is entirely optional.
+The operating system configuration section is entirely optional.

 The following describes the possible options for the operating system section:
 ```yaml